AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services.Interfaces/UpdateEventArgs/README.md

 UpdateEventArgs Class
 =====================
-AutomationML 2.1 APIEvent arguments used to inform about update events in the [IAutoUpdate][1] service.
+Event arguments used to inform about update events in the [IAutoUpdate][1] service.

 Inheritance Hierarchy